Who: Kids ages 8-15

 Notes on what to bring:

 Kids should bring their own lunch and lots of healthy, high-energy snacks.
 Please dress your child in quick-drying clothes and sturdy river shoes or sandals.
 Surf-type clothing is ideal, ie. board shorts and a rash guard.
+Cotton clothing should be avoided.
 They will be getting a little wet and exposed to the sun and wind throughout the day.

 Please make sure your child brings a backpack with at least one change of clothes, a towel and insulating fleece.
 A bathing suit and synthetic t-shirt also works.
 Please check the weather frequently and come prepared.